-A glimpse into neurosurgical risk prevention and the surgical checklistNovember 1st, 2012 in Neuroscience /
+A glimpse into neurosurgical risk prevention and the surgical checklistNovember 1, 2012 in Medicine & Health / Neuroscience

 The November issue of Neurosurgical Focus is dedicated to lessening the number and severity of adverse events surrounding neurosurgical intervention for a variety of disorders.
 Guest editors Alexander Khalessi (University of California, San Diego), James Forrest Calland (University of Virginia), Gabriel Zada (University of Southern California), and Michael Y. Wang (University of Miami Health System) selected 16 articles on systems-based quality improvement for neurosurgical procedures.